-Zandvoort finally makes its return to the Formula 1 calendar after a 36-year absence.
-Here’s everything you need to know ahead of attending the 2021 Dutch Grand Prix weekend on September 3-5!
+Formula 1 returns from its summer break with the 2023 Dutch Grand Prix at Zandvoort.
+Here’s everything you need to know ahead of attending the 2023 Dutch Grand Prix weekend on August 25-27!

 Heading to Zandvoort for the first time?
 Get up to speed with all you need to know about visiting the Netherlands in Travel Basics.

-Dutch Grand Prix organisers are keen for fans to use sustainable methods to get to Zandvoort over the race weekend, and are hopeful that 50,000 fans will travel by bicycle to the circuit.
-Other options include Park and Ride, train, bus or by walking, if you’re staying in the town itself.
+Dutch Grand Prix organisers are keen for fans to use sustainable methods to get to Zandvoort over the race weekend.
+Public transport options include Park and Ride, train and bus.
+There are plenty of options to travel to Zandvoort from nearby Haarlem and Amsterdam, while long-distance coach services are also available.
+It’s easy to walk to the circuit, if you’re staying in the town itself.

 There will also be a range of trackside entertainment at the Dutch Grand Prix.
-A pitlane tour is expected take place for ticket holders on the Thursday of the race weekend.
+The Fanzone offering was expanded last year, with concerts taking place across the weekend.
 You can find more information on what to expect from your Zandvoort experience in our trackside guide.

 We also recommend downloading the official Dutch Grand Prix app, which contains the full event schedule, detailed circuit map and more information about attending the race.